Family in ancient Rome: Life course

 In infancy, a new born was either accepted into the family by his/her father in a ritual called tollere liberum or the child was exposed by the father, often without the consent of the mother.
 Exposure differed from infanticide and the abandoned child was often taken and raised by someone else.
 A child was considered an infant until he/she was seven years old.
 At this time, boys would begin their education and be introduced to public life.
 Girls remained in the household to learn the skills they would need as wives and mothers.
 Legally, a girl was considered a child until she was twelve years old and a boy until he was fourteen years old.
 Young girls were often engaged at twelve years old and married at thirteen to a man chosen by her father.
 Males transitioned to adulthood during the toga virilis ceremony when they received the white toga worn by adults.
 Childhood ended for women once they were married, but they were still considered childlike because of their weaker dispositions compared to men.

 Wet nurses and pedagogues

 Within the household, infants and children would have interacted with servants and household slaves.
 During infancy, babies were often nursed and cared for by wet nurses, or nutrix.
 Nurses were used by families of every social level and were often employed when the mother had died from childbirth, was unable to produce milk, wanted to become pregnant again quickly or was ill.
 A nurse, besides having a moral character, was expected to speak properly because her close interaction with her charge was highly influential to the child's development.

 Pedagogues, or male tutors, were minders for both male and female children.
-They could be of servile or free status and was responsible for teaching the children proper etiquette and life skills.
+They could be of servile or free status and were responsible for teaching the children proper etiquette and life skills.
 Pedagogues were also chaperons and tutors.
 Similarly to wet nurses, pedagogues were employed by families of all social classes.